EAD vs H-1B | Pros and Cons to Make the Right Decision

 H-1B Processing Time

-Numerous factors go into your H-1B visa’s processing time, but the standard is six months for the I-129.
-You can use premium processing to speed this along, but you will still only be able to file on April 1st and work on October 1st due to the lottery cap, which means you will need to wait six months regardless.
+Numerous factors go into your H-1B visa’s processing time, but the standard is three to four months for the I-129.
+You can use premium processing to speed this along, but you will still only be able to file on April 1st and work on or after after October 1st due to the lottery cap, which means you will need to wait six months regardless.

-However, if you have a job that exempts your petition from the cap, premium processing can make your H-1B processing time just 15 calendar days.
+However, if you have a job that exempts your petition from the cap, premium processing can make your H-1B processing time just 15 business days.

 More About EAD